 Doctor of Philosophy in Education, Leadership, and Organization

-Become a leader prepared for any setting.
-Earn your Ph.D. in Education, Leadership, and Organization (ELO) to become an effective leader in public education, higher education, or a nonprofit organization or business.
+The Ph.D. in Education, Leadership, and Organization (ELO) prepares students to become effective leaders in public education, higher education, or a nonprofit organization or business.

 The Ph.D. in ELO core courses focus on leadership and organizational health so that students learn leadership skills, styles, and attributes while also learning how to build a successful and healthy culture and organization.
 Core courses provide a leadership foundation and develop a depth of knowledge in a specific focus of leadership as students pursue their chosen track.